Momentum-Team-9/momentum-team-9.github.io/technical-presentations.md

 layout: default
 ---

-# Team Eight Technical Presentations
+# Team Nine Technical Presentations

-- Phase 1: _Friday, June 4, 2021_ 2:00 pm
+- Phase 1: _Thursday, July 29, 2021_ 2:00 pm

 Each student will give a short technical talk about a project that they worked on during the previous weeks of the phase.

-The talk should be 5 minutes long.
+The talk should be 4-5 minutes long.
 You'll be speaking to fellow students and instructors.
 You do not need slides or a script.
 Just be yourself and tell us about the code you wrote.

 The goals of this presentation are: